Updated May 2026 with current Indian retail prices.

 5 mistakes Indian buyers make in this price band

 1. Still buying 75Hz monitors in 2026.
-The Samsung T35F at ₹7,499 is the last 75Hz IPS monitor worth considering, and only if Samsung’s service network is specifically what you need.
-For anyone with a gaming focus, the Acer EK240Y P6 at ₹6,649 gives you 144Hz IPS for less money.
+Plenty of 75Hz IPS panels still sit on Amazon.in in this price band, marketed on brand name and after-sales service rather than gaming spec.
+For anyone with a gaming focus, the Acer EK240Y P6 at ₹6,749 gives you 144Hz IPS for less money than most of them.
 There is no valid gaming reason to buy 75Hz in this segment in 2026.

 2. Ignoring HDMI version for console use.
 HDMI 1.4 (on the Acer EK240Y P6 and Zebronics ZEB-A24FHD) caps you at around 120Hz max in ideal conditions, not the rated 144Hz, over HDMI when connected to a PS5.
 HDMI 2.0 gives you 1080p 120Hz reliably.
 HDMI 2.1 gives you 1080p 120Hz with full VRR.
 The Dell SE2425HG is the only sub-₹10k monitor with dual HDMI 2.1 and VRR.
 If you own a current-gen console, HDMI version is not a minor spec, it determines what you actually get from the hardware.